How To Check Your Credit Score for Free in 2025

 How often should I check my credit score?

-How often you check your credit score depends on your individual situation.
-It can be a good idea to check a few times a year just to get an idea of whether your credit is improving or not.
+How often you check your credit score depends on your situation.
+It can be a good idea to check at least a few times a year just to get an idea of whether your credit is improving.
 Checking your credit score can also alert you to identity theft and give you time to file a credit report dispute to get it fixed.
 It also might be a good idea to check before you make a major purchase, like a home, to see how likely you are to be approved.

 How do I know if my credit score is good?

 Credit score ranges usually run from 300 to 850.
 The higher the credit score, the better your creditworthiness appears to lenders.
-According to Equifax, a good credit score is generally between 670 and 739.
-Experian points out that a score above 700 is generally considered good.
+According to Equifax, Experian, and TransUnion, a credit score between 670 and 739 is considered good, and a score higher than 740 is very good.
+These ranges are based on the VantageScore 3.0 model.

 Bottom line

-Checking your credit score can help you gauge if you can get new credit card offers or favorable terms for various financial products and services.
+We conducted a survey and found that 1 in 4 Americans haven't checked their credit in the last year.
+Checking your credit score can help you gauge whether you can get new credit card offers or favorable terms for various financial products and services.
 By checking your credit score using free resources, such as your credit card statement, consumer credit score websites, and credit reporting agencies, you can keep tabs on your situation and review accounts if you’re afraid your identity has been stolen.